 Incubation period1-2 weeks.

 The infection causes fever, headache, nausea and vomiting.
 This may progress to severe muscle pain and stiffness of neck and back, followed by paralysis.
 About 80% experience spinal paralysis and, of these, between 2 and 30% will die.
-Some 1 in 20 hospitalised patients die and 1 in 2 surviving patients is permanently paralysed.
+Some 1 in 20 hospitalised patients die and 1 in 2 surviving patients are permanently paralysed.

 Some patients develop new symptoms of weakness, joint and muscle pain and fatigue, many years after the initial infection.
 About 20-40% of people who have had polio will develop ‘post-polio syndrome’.
 Re-innervating nerves, developed after the original infection, are thought to break down with time.